mage-ai/mage-ai/docs/actions/transformer_actions/README.md

     return BaseAction(action).execute(df)
 ```
-Run this transformer, and your output data frame should now include two new columns named "avg_fare_by_embarked_loc" and "avg_age_by_embarked_loc" which contain the average fare and average age by embarkation location per entry.
+Run this transformer, and your output data frame should now include two new columns named "avg_fare_by_embarked_loc" and "avg_age_by_embarked_loc" which contain the average fare and average age by embarkation location.
+Each row gets a new value corresponding to the group which that row falls into.

 This workflow can be summarized to describe how Transformer Actions can be used effectively:
 1. Identify a transformation that may need to be made to your data